Mold Remediation & Your Recovery: Practical Steps for Creating a Safe Environment

 Final Thoughts: You Deserve a Home That Helps You Heal

 If you’re facing remediation, take a breath.
 You are not “overreacting.”
 You are not fragile.
 You are not imagining your symptoms.
-Your body is sending clear messages —and you are finally listening.

 I’ve watched countless patients do it.
 You can too.
 You deserve a home that lets your body rest, repair, and flourish.